Have you ever wondered why some teams get everyone rowing in the same direction, while others just struggle or sink to the bottom?

 6. Consensus Decision Making

 Harnessing the power of the team can result in innovative and out-of-the-box solutions.
 Having more people involved in decision making can channel the creative power of multiple minds.
 The key is consensus decision making which requires the right processes to be in place.
 A few strong personalities might dominate the discussion.
 You want to avoid decisions by peer pressure.
 Of course, there will be times when members will have to compromise and come up with the best blend of an idea, as long as they don’t feel coerced.

 Our course on “Making Group Decisions” explains how to take an organized approach to group decision making to gain consensus.
 Decision-making meetings must begin with a clearly defined desired outcome to focus the group.
 Designate a facilitator and timekeeper.
 The process continues with information gathering, analysis, brainstorming, and evaluation.

 There is nothing worse than a micro-manager.
 Not only do they stifle creativity, but they often undermine an employee’s sense of ownership, confidence and sense of trust by encouraging a climate of fear.
 Participative leaders step back and give members the space to work autonomously.
 Instead of controlling their group, they provide resources, guidance, and information.

 How do leaders get their followers?
 You have to understand the difference between leadership and power.
-We explore this in detail in our course “Becoming a Great Leader: Leadership and Power.”
 The challenge is for leaders to understand what power works best in each situation.